Little-Podi/AdaWorld/README.md

 ## Acknowledgement

-Our idea is implemented base on [Vista](https://github.com/OpenDriveLab/Vista) and [Jafar](https://github.com/flairox/jafar).
+Our idea is implemented based on [Vista](https://github.com/OpenDriveLab/Vista) and [Jafar](https://github.com/flairox/jafar).
 Thanks for their great open-source work!

 ## Citation
 If any parts of our paper and code help your research, please consider citing us and giving a star to our repository.